wachin/wps-office-12-language-packs/README.md

 ![](vx_images/08-Instalando-wps-office-12.1.2.25882-amd-deb.png)

+If not you can install some tool to install deb packages, like:

+- gdebi

 ### Install from the terminal (Optional)

 If you use Debian, Ubuntu, Linux Mint, and similar distributions, you can also do it from the terminal: